worldstar/NCHC-Slurm-Demo/README.md

-# How to run Supercomputers on NCHC?
+# Quick Start Guide: Running Jobs on NCHC Supercomputers (Nano5, nVidia H100/H200)
-NCHC provides the nVidia H100 and H200 GPU on Nano5 platform of NCHC.
 Because the Dept of CSIE, TKU bought the GPU resources from NCHC in year 2025, to help teachers and students access this platform easily, I design this quick-start guide which introduces how to use the NCHC GPU instance by Slurm.
-This repository shows how to run a PyTorch image classification algorithm on NCHC Nano5 using Slurm and a Singularity container.
+This repository shows how to run an image classification algorithm (PyTorch) on NCHC Nano5 using Slurm and a Singularity container.

 ## Quick-Start Steps
 ### 1. Download / Clone this Project on NCHC Nano5